BeniroLePrince/KeyboardFr/README.md

 #include "KeyboardFr.h"
 ```

-An example of use is available in the example folder.
+An example of use is available in the examples folder.

 ## License